 - Allow the child time to begin to master some self-help skills

-The boys were drinking from the cups and eating with spoons, if able.
+- Action: The boys were drinking from the cups and eating with spoons, if able.
 Those who did not use a spoon were allowed to use their hands.
 Also, Sui Ping assisted Jayden in washing his hands.

 Developmental Domain 4: Cognitive Development